 But there are opportunities to strengthen financial wellbeing.
-Despite nearly half of all respondents (46 percent) rating their financial wellbeing as good or above, the index this year records an overall score of 58.9, pointing to a broad-based opportunity to strengthen confidence and preparedness.
+Despite nearly half of all adults (46 percent) rating their financial wellbeing as good or above, the index this year records an overall score of 58.9, pointing to a broad-based opportunity to strengthen confidence and preparedness.
 While those aged 18-35 express stronger optimism towards their financial future, concerns around job stability and family health remain prominent.
-In contrast, respondents aged 50-60 are most concerned about their physical health deteriorating and rising costs of necessities such as food, clothing, power and transport, reflecting the financial and health‑related pressures that tend to intensify later in life.
+In contrast, adults aged 50-60 are most concerned about their physical health deteriorating and rising costs of necessities such as food, clothing, power, and transport, reflecting the financial and health‑related pressures that tend to intensify later in life.

 Credit: https://pixabay.com/.

-As the reports further revealed, there is a disconnect between day‑to‑day stability and long‑term financial freedom, defined as the level of preparedness for meeting financial goals.
+As the report further revealed, there is a disconnect between day‑to‑day stability and long‑term financial freedom, defined as the level of preparedness for meeting financial goals.
 While people feel relatively secure in the present (61.7), their confidence in future financial freedom is significantly lower (55.2), suggesting that many are managing in the short term but do not feel fully equipped to sustain choices and absorb financial shocks over the longer run.

 Expectations for financial welling is growing.
-Angel Ng, Regional CEO, Greater China; Group Customer, Wealth and Product, Prudential plc, said: “Longer lifespans across Asia are transforming expectations around financial wellbeing…” Sustained financial wellbeing will require improved access to financial solutions and long‑term planning, bringing confidence and clarity to individuals at every stage of life.
+Angel Ng, Regional CEO, Greater China, Group Customer, Wealth and Product, Prudential plc, said: “Longer lifespans across Asia are transforming expectations around financial wellbeing…” Sustained financial wellbeing will require improved access to financial solutions and long‑term planning, bringing confidence and clarity to individuals at every stage of life.

 NB: Dhaka Opinion Magazine does not send its editorial team members to cover press conferences, conferences, seminars, workshops, or any other event.
 It selectively publishes Opinion Roundup, Conference Overview, and Convention Overview when opinion-based press releases, conference proceedings, or other similar materials are submitted or sent to the magazine.
 But these are subject to editing before publication based on the policy of the magazine.